-The following is the first part of an edited version of the talk delivered by WSWS Arts Editor David Walsh to audiences recently at the University of Michigan in Ann Arbor and Virginia Commonwealth University in Richmond, Virginia.
-Part 2 is published here.
+The following is an edited version of the talk delivered by WSWS Arts Editor David Walsh to audiences recently at the University of Michigan in Ann Arbor and Virginia Commonwealth University in Richmond, Virginia.
 In February a version of the lecture was given at San Diego State University and in Santa Monica, California.

 By way of introduction I want to point out that as a rule people go about their daily lives and accept the cultural life they encounter as given.
 The various books and films and objects are “habitual phenomena” that are not generally subjected to serious criticism.